icing/blog/curl-h2-perf-evolution.md

 #### curl 7.88.1

 We modified the unloaders that they could - often, but not always - place a "wrong" container at the side of the track and continue.
 There was limited room for those.
 Too many "wrong" ones and it would block as before.
-But when the colors matched mostly, this was way faster than before.
+But when the colors matched mostly, this was way faster than before (way faster for Apache which sends more containers of same color in a row than Caddy does).

 #### curl 8.1.1

-Placing containers at the side of the track was not a very secure place. so to say.
+Placing containers at the side of the track was not a very secure place.
 In this version we implemented special, safe places for them, "Receive Buffers", able to hold many containers potentially.
 They would grow and shrink as needed.
 This introduced a little overhead when the order of the containers was fortunate, but gave improvements when it was not.
 (The Apache throughput went down a bit, Caddy improved.)

 #### curl 8.2.0 - 8.6.0